1. Contact addresses

 13.9 Advertising

-We use the opportunity to specifically display advertising with third parties such as social media platforms and search engines for our activities and operations.
+We use the opportunity to display targeted advertising with third parties such as social media platforms and search engines for our activities and operations.

-We want to reach people with such advertising, in particular those who are already interested in our activities and services or who might be interested (Remarketing and Targeting).
+We want to reach individuals with such advertising, particularly those who are already interested in our activities and services or who might be interested (Remarketing and Targeting).
 For this purpose, we may transmit corresponding – possibly also personal – information to third parties that enable such advertising.
-We can also determine whether our advertising is successful, meaning in particular whether it leads to visits to our website (Conversion Tracking).
+We can also determine whether our advertising is successful, specifically whether it leads to visits to our website (Conversion Tracking).

-Third parties with whom we advertise and with whom you as a user are registered may possibly associate your use of our website with your profile there.
+Third parties where we advertise and where you as a user are registered may possibly associate your use of our website with your profile there.

 14. Extensions for the Website

 We use extensions for our website to utilize additional functions.
-We may use selected services from suitable providers or use such extensions on our own digital infrastructure.
+We can use selected services from suitable providers or use such extensions on our own digital infrastructure.

 15. Success and Reach Measurement

-In the measurement of success and reach, cookies may be used and user profiles created.
-Any created user profiles may include, for example, the individual pages visited or content viewed on our digital presence, information about the size of the screen or the browser window, and the – at least approximate – location.
+In measuring success and reach, cookies may be used and user profiles may be created.
+Any created user profiles may include, for example, the individual pages visited or content viewed on our digital presence, information about the size of the screen or browser window, and the – at least approximate – location.
 In principle, any user profiles are created exclusively in a pseudonymized manner and are not used to identify individual users.
-Individual services from third parties, where users are registered, may possibly assign the use of our online offerings to the user account or user profile with the respective service.
+Individual services from third parties, where users are registered, may possibly associate the use of our online offerings with the user account or user profile at the respective service.

-Google Tag Manager: Integration and management of services from Google and third parties, particularly for the measurement of success and reach; provider: Google; Google Tag Manager-specific information: Privacy policy for Google Tag Manager; further information on data protection can be found with the individual integrated and managed services.
+Google Tag Manager: Integration and management of services from Google and third parties, particularly for measuring success and reach; provider: Google; Google Tag Manager-specific information: Privacy policy for Google Tag Manager; further information on data protection can be found with the individual integrated and managed services.

 16. Video surveillance

-We use video surveillance to prevent crimes, to secure evidence in the case of crimes, to exercise and assert our own legal claims, to defend against foreign legal claims, and to exercise our house rights.
-This involves – as far as and to the extent that the General Data Protection Regulation (GDPR) is applicable – predominant legitimate interests according to Art.
+We use video surveillance to prevent crimes, to secure evidence in the event of crimes, to exercise and assert our own legal claims, to defend against third-party legal claims, and to exercise our house rights.
+This involves – as far as and to the extent that the General Data Protection Regulation (GDPR) is applicable – predominantly legitimate interests according to Art.
 6 para.
-1 lit. f GDPR, particularly concerning sensitive personal data with reference to Art.
+1 lit. f GDPR, with reference to particularly sensitive personal data according to Art.
 9 para.
 2 lit. f GDPR.

 We store recordings from our video surveillance as long as they are necessary for securing evidence or another stated purpose.

-We may secure recordings from our video surveillance and transmit them to responsible authorities, such as particularly courts or law enforcement agencies, provided that the transmission is necessary for a stated purpose, in our other legitimate predominant interest, or due to legal obligations.
+We may secure recordings from our video surveillance and transmit them to responsible authorities, particularly courts or law enforcement agencies, if the transmission is necessary for a stated purpose, in our other legitimate predominant interest, or due to legal obligations.

 17. Final notes on the privacy policy

-We have created this privacy policy using the privacy policy generator from privacy partner created.
+We have created this privacy policy using the privacy policy generator from Privacy Partner.

 We can update this privacy policy at any time.
 We will inform about updates in an appropriate manner, particularly by publishing the current privacy policy on our website.